sanjoy/DietLISP/README.rst

 the ``World`` and returns an (integer) input with the changed ``World`` (in which the input has been read) in a list.  ``write`` takes the ``World``, an object to print and returns a new ``World`` (in which the object has been printed).

-In essence ``World`` models the universe around the expressions being evaluated.
+The expression passed to ``begin`` must eventually evaluate to a ``World`.
+In essence ``World`` models the universe around the expressions being evaluated and a side-effecting expression is a mapping from an old universe to a new one.

-There is a small example in ``samples/dntIO.dlisp``, and I think the code can simplified further by a judicious use of macros and higher-order functions.
+There is a small example in ``samples/dntIO.dlisp``.
+I think the code can simplified further by a judicious use of macros and higher-order functions.

 Nameless macros
 ~~~~~~~~~~~~~~~